scholarslab/gitpractice/Praxis2020.md

 * Brandon: Instant pot
 * Crystal: Microwave, because I'm there for you in a gentle, nonjudgmental way when it's 2am and you're microwaving Cup O' Noodles
 * Shane: Coffee grinder is the obvious answer because I love coffee and precision machinery, but maybe also a propane torch because fire is pretty cool.
+* Savanna: Spork.
+Weird, totally random, works harder than it has to, seemingly frivolous but surprisingly useful, likely the result of compromise rather than necessity or first choice, loves nasi goreng, ramen, and soup in general.

 ## If you could have an unlimited amount of anything, what would it be?
 * Aaron: Right now I'd have to say compressed CO2 because I love making bubbly water but it can be really hard to find (especially now).